 The wounds wouldn’t require any more than antibiotics, stitches, and time to heal.
 A lot of time.
 (How much time?
 This happened at the end of January, and it took two months for the bruising to go down.)

 I was stitched up, taken for an X-ray to make sure I didn’t have a punctured lung, and required to sit around for another six hours as they did a follow-up.
 My friend and hostel owner stayed a bit.

 During that time, I booked a flight home.
 While my wounds weren’t severe and I could have stayed in Bogotá, I didn’t want to risk it.
 The hospital refused to give me antibiotics and, being a little suspicious of their stitching job, I wanted to get checked out back home while everything was still fresh.
 When I was leaving the hospital, I even had to ask them to cover my wounds — they were going to leave them exposed.

 I figured it was better to be safe than sorry.

 Looking back, would I have done anything differently?

 It’s easy to say, “Why didn’t you just give him your phone?”

 But it’s not as if he led with a weapon.
 Had he done so, I obviously would have surrendered the phone.
-This kid (and it turned out he was just a kid of about 17) just tried to grab it from my hand, and anyone’s natural instinct would be to pull back.
+This kid (and it turned out he was just about 17) just tried to grab it from my hand, and anyone’s natural instinct would be to pull back.

 And if that stuff were still attached to your hand, you’d pull back, yell for help, and hope the mugger would go away.
 Especially when it’s still daytime and there are crowds around.
 You can’t always assume a mugger has a weapon.